qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 ## I've configured everything using the guide, but my first layers still aren't perfect (but they are close)

 First, make sure that your nozzle has been torqued at 300C into the hotend.

+Secondly, ensure that your Z axis lead screws are thoroughly cleaned and lubricated.
+The contact based Z end stop detection works by determining when the bed slows down against the nozzle.
+Other sources of friction in the lead screws can have a similar effect and cause false/high readings.

+Additionally if your nozzle is dirty and/or covered in melted filament this may also be causing bad end stop detection.

-I have found that inadequate torquing of the nozzle at a high temperature is the primary cause of unreliable/inconsistent results.
+I have found that inadequate torquing of the nozzle at a high temperature, dirty leads screws and/or nozzle is the primary cause of unreliable/inconsistent results.

 ## I've tightened my nozzle at 300C, but results are still a bit off